 (NCBI-index: 1.100988)

 The Hoary Bell (Eucosma cana) has a grey-brown to dark brown forewing with white-brown or yellow-brown spots.
 Along the costa, a brown streak can be seen from the base to the middle of the wing.
 Three small brown spots can be seen towards the apex.
-From the costa a brown median band runs halfway across the wing towards the dorsum.
-The flying period is from May to August in one generation, and the wingspan is 16-23mm.
+From the costa, a brown median band runs halfway across the wing towards the dorsum.
+The flying period spans from May to August in one generation, and the wingspan ranges from 16 to 23 mm.
 The larvae feed on the flower buds and seeds of the host plant.
-Host plant: Thistle and Common Knapweed.
+Host plant: Thistle, Common Knapweed.
 Dutch name: Distelknoopvlekje.
-Frisian name:
+Frisian name: –

 Flying period: